zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Changelog ==

+= 0.3.4 =
+Added feature to customize labels and texts (see here: https://wordpress.org/support/topic/custom-text-translation).
+This will likely be replaced in future versions by a central customization admin page.
 = 0.3.3 =
 Added new features to optionally show first name, last name, and e-mail address as input fields of the message form.
 Use it for example like this: `[cloudwok wok_id="YOUR_WOK_ID" show_form="True" show_form_input_name="True"]`
 = 0.3.2 =